Nacholmo/uma-tokyo2400-calculator/README.md

 ## 📊 Skill Data Used

-The base scores for the skills are transcribed from the following in-game data:
+The base scores for the skills are from a random image that some guy sended on discord at 4AM:

 ```
 Gold Skills